mozerpol/NotesFromLearning/MicrosemiNotes/README.md

 errors caused by noise or other impairments during transmission from the transmitter to the receiver, but error correction is the detection of errors and reconstruction of the original, error-free data.
+2. SpaceWire - spacecraft communication network.
+SpaceWire covers two (physical and data-link) of the seven layers of the OSI model for communications.